develme/schema-wireframe/README.md

 ## Configuration

-Configure schema connection settings withdin config/database.php, so the package knows how to get table information from MySQL.
+Configure schema connection settings within config/database.php, so the package knows how to get table information from MySQL.
 This connection has to be named schema.